 Health Indicator Report of Fall Injury (Unintentional)

-Falls are a leading cause of injury death for Utahns aged 65 and older.
-Additionally, in Utah, unintentional fall-related inpatient hospital charges for all ages totaled more than $185 million in 2014.
+Falls are a leading cause of injury death for Utahns, especially those aged 65 and older.
+Additionally, in Utah, unintentional fall-related inpatient hospital charges for all ages totaled $1.28 billion over from 2016 to 2020.

 - Utah Inpatient Hospital Discharge Data, Office of Health Care Statistics, Utah Department of Health